-When you double click on a deb package in Ubuntu 23.10 an error appears to tell you “there is no app installed for ‘Debian package’ files”.
+When you double click on a DEB package in Ubuntu 23.10 an error appears to say: “there is no app installed for ‘Debian package’ files”.

-In this post I show some workarounds to resolve this issue.
+In this post I show you a couple of ways to workaround this issue.

-Most of us are accustomed to double-clicking on a deb file to install it in Ubuntu.
-It’s been a basic, core capability for as long as I’ve been using the OS (even Chrome OS lets you do it from its file manager when the Linux development environment is enabled).
+Long-time Ubuntu users are accustomed to double-clicking on a deb file to install it in Ubuntu.
+It’s a basic, core capability of the OS for as long as I’ve been using it — and even Chrome OS lets you do the same thing from its file manager if the Linux development environment is enabled.

-But in Ubuntu 23.10 this long-standing behaviour doesn’t work.
+But in Ubuntu 23.10 this long-standing behaviour no longer works.

-Of course, upon seeing this appear my instinct was to press the “Select App” button and pick ‘App Center’ (or something else) to open the deb installer with.
+Upon seeing this appear my instinct was to press the “Select App” button and pick the new “App Center” included in 23.10 (or something similar, had I it installed) to open the deb installer with.

 Alas; thwarted:

-It seems the spangly new App Center in Ubuntu 23.10 might look the business, but it doesn’t (currently) do the business.
-It’s unable to open or install local deb packages you download from websites (despite said packages often linked to by ‘download for Ubuntu’ buttons).
+It seems the spangly new App Center in Ubuntu 23.10 looks the business but doesn’t (currently) do the business.
+It’s unable to open or install local deb packages you download from websites, even if those packages (e.g., Steam, Google Chrome, etc) are behind ‘download for Ubuntu’ buttons.

-Thing is: the Ubuntu App Center can install deb packages from the Ubuntu archives.
-It just can not install local deb packages at present.
-I imagine this feature will get added in a future update (there is an open issue about it and it hasn’t been closed, which bodes well).
+Thing is: the Ubuntu App Center can install deb packages from the Ubuntu archives but can not install local deb packages, at present at least.
+I imagine this feature will be added in a future update (there’s an open issue about it and it hasn’t been closed, which bodes well).

-Someone reading this post be itching to interject with a “well, people shouldn’t be downloading deb packages from the web anyway” — and yes, it is generally advised to stick with trusted sources and repo for software on Ubuntu (and almost any OS, at that).
+Someone reading this post may be itching to interject with a “well, people shouldn’t download deb packages from the web anyway!!” — and yes, it is generally advised to stick with trusted sources and repo software in Ubuntu (or any OS, at that).

-But we’re not (just) talking about installing dirt-laden debs dredged out of backwater repos.
+But we’re not (only) talking about dirt-laden debs dredged out of backwater repos here.
 We’re talking about mainstream, flagship software like Google Chrome, Microsoft Edge, Discord, Steam, and similar.

 All say they work on Ubuntu.

-The majority of people who use Ubuntu will go to those websites to get an installer.
-Those websites all say “download then double-click to install…” etc — but that doesn’t work in 23.10.
+The majority of people who use Ubuntu go to those websites to get an installer.
+Those websites say “download then double-click to install…” but that no longer works in 23.10.
 You can think that’s not an issue (there are workarounds) but from a user-experience POV it’s a bit meh.

-Thankfully, there are some easy ways to install local debs of downloaded apps (such as Google Chrome) in Ubuntu 23.10.
+Thankfully, there are ways to install local DEBs for downloaded apps (such as Google Chrome) in Ubuntu 23.10 — so let’s check them out!

 If you’re comfortable with it, using the command line to install deb packages in Ubuntu 23.10 is the “easiest” way as it doesn’t require you to go off and download anything extra to do it.
 You already have everything needed.